rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 ![group1](pipe9.png)

-Finally we reach our deploy stage where our ASG is created.
+Finally we reach our deploy stage where our server group is created.

 ![group1](pipe10.png)